chethancmk/mlops-sagemaker-jenkins-byo/README.md

 We will create jenkins server from a pre-baked Machine Image.
 This contains all the required plugins and softwares (Docker,Git) preinstalled.

  1) Download the cloudformation template for [Jenkins Server](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/deploy/cfn-jenkins-server.yml) to your  local machine.
+ 2) From your AWS Account, go to **Services**-->**CloudFormation** in the region N Virginia (us-east-1)
- 2) Open the AWS Console (N Virginia - us-east-1) and Open the console for Cloudformation.
-Select create stack with new resources on the top right hand menu
+ 3) Select create stack with new resources on the top right hand menu
- 3) Select Upload a template file and Click the button to 'Choose File' that you downloaded into your local machine .
+ 4) Select Upload a template file and Click the button to 'Choose File' that you downloaded into your local machine .
 Click Next
- 4) Enter Stack name as 'Jenkins-Server' .
+ 5) Enter Stack name as 'Jenkins-Server' .
 Click Next
- 5) Do not change anything here .
+ 6) Do not change anything here .
 Click Next
- 6) Scroll to the bottom.
+ 7) Scroll to the bottom.
 Select the checkbox "I acknowledge that AWS CloudFormation might create IAM resources." .
 Click Create Stack
- 7) Wait for the stack to be created and then in the output tab get the IP Address for the server
+ 8) Wait for the stack to be created and then in the output tab get the IP Address for the server
- 8) The Jenkins server is accessible at the link http://<Your Jenkins IP>:8080
+ 9) The Jenkins server is accessible at the link http://<Your Jenkins IP>:8080
- 9) Ask your lab instructor for the default userid and password
+ 10) Ask your lab instructor for the default userid and password

 ## Step 2: Create ECR Repo, S3 Buckets and Lambda Function

 We will next create the required resources for the Lab which includes a ECR Repository for storing the custom Train/Test Image.
 S3 Buckets to store the Model Artifact and Training Data.
 Lambda Function to Evaluate/Test the Model Endpoint along with required Roles.

  1) Download the cloudformation template for [MLOps w/ Jenkins Resources](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/deploy  /cfn_mlops_jenkins_resources.yml) to your local machine.
+ 2) From your AWS Account, go to **Services**-->**CloudFormation** in the region N Virginia (us-east-1).
- 2) Open the AWS Console (N Virginia - us-east-1) and Open the console for Cloudformation.
-Select create stack with new resources on the top right hand menu
+ 3) Select create stack with new resources on the top right hand menu
- 3) Select Upload a template file and Click the button to 'Choose File' that you downloaded into your local machine .
+ 4) Select Upload a template file and Click the button to 'Choose File' that you downloaded into your local machine .
 Click Next
- 4) Enter Stack name as 'MLOps-Jenkins'.
+ 5) Enter Stack name as 'MLOps-Jenkins'.
 Enter Unique bucket names for storing Model Artifact ({initials}-jenkins-scikitbyo-modelartifact
  ) and Model Data ({initials}-jenkins-scikitbyo-data).
 Click Next
- 5) Do not change anything here .
+ 6) Do not change anything here .
 Click Next
- 6) Scroll to the bottom.
+ 7) Scroll to the bottom.
 Select the checkbox "I acknowledge that AWS CloudFormation might create IAM resources." .
 Click Create Stack
- 7) Wait for the stack to be created and then in the output tab the parameters required for configuring the pipeline will be available.
+ 8) Wait for the stack to be created and then in the output tab the parameters required for configuring the pipeline will be available.
 The values include (ECR Repository, Sagemaker Execution Role, S3 Buckets for Data and Model Artifact) Copy the values for reference later
  ![CFN Output](images/Jenkins_resources_output.PNG)

 ## Step 3: Copy Testing and Train Data to the training bucket